• Products

 Key Highlights

-• A portfolio is a collection of financial assets of a person or an organisation.
+• A portfolio is a collection of financial assets owned by a person or an organisation.

 • A portfolio may contain cash, real estate, bonds, mutual funds, stocks, and other assets.